 A height restriction must apply, which cannot be less than the height of the crossbar and not greater than 2 metres.
-If the ball rises above the designated height restriction, an indirect free kick is awarded from where the offence took place.

 If a height offence occurs within the penalty area and is committed by the goalkeeper an indirect free kick should be awarded 3m from the penalty area line nearest to where the offence took place.
-Any save or block from a goalkeeper that rises above the designated height restriction, before leaving the field of play, will result in a side-line restart (kick-in or roll-in) for the opposing team, in line with where the offence took place.

-LAW 10
+The exception to this rule shall be when the ball rises above the designated height restriction resulting from a save or block performed by a goalkeeper.
+In this case the goalkeeper gains possession of the ball and must restart play with a goal clearance.

-DETERMINING THE OUTCOME OF A MATCH
+LAW 10 DETERMINING THE OUTCOME OF A MATCH